 - Annual Meeting.
 At least one meeting of the Section, to be known as the Annual Meeting, shall be held annually at such time and place as shall be ordered by the Executive Committee, subject to approval by the Executive Board of the Society.
 Whenever it shall be feasible and not to the disadvantage of the members of the Section, the Executive Committee may decide that this or any other meeting shall be held jointly with a Meeting of the Society or of another society, conference, or group, so long as such joint meeting does not conflict importantly with the schedule of Meetings of the Society as determined by the Executive Board.
-The registration fee for a regular meeting, when not held jointly with a Meeting of the Society, shall be fixed after consultation with the Executive Officer.
-Those who are not members of the Society shall pay a surcharge to be set each year by the Executive Board.
+The registration fee for a regular meeting, when not held jointly with a Meeting of the Society, shall be fixed after consultation with the CEO.
+Those who are not members of the Society shall pay a surcharge to be set each year by the Board.

 - Annual Business Session.
 At least once each year the Section shall hold a Business Session which shall be a session of the Annual Meeting.
 This Business Session shall be devoted exclusively to the reports of officers and committees, election results, and the transaction of business affairs.
 No scientific program of the Section shall be presented simultaneously with the Business Session.
 The Secretary-Treasurer shall notify the Section members of the agenda for the Business Session no later than three weeks prior to the Annual Meeting.
 A quorum for the transaction of business shall be three percent of the membership of the Section.

 - Other Meetings.
-Meetings of the Section, other than Annual Meetings, may be initiated by the Executive Committee or by petition of twenty percent of the members of the Section to the Executive Officer of the Society, subject to approval by the Executive Board.
+Meetings of the Section, other than Annual Meetings, may be initiated by the Executive Committee or by petition of twenty percent of the members of the Section to the Executive Officer of the Society, subject to approval by the Board.
 Special conferences may be sponsored in whole or in part by the Section, subject to the rules and regulations specified in the Society Constitution and Bylaws.

 - Papers at Meetings.
 Programs of meetings of the Section may provide for the inclusion of both invited and contributed papers.
 When a meeting of the Section is held in conjunction with a meeting of the Society, the rules of the Society shall apply to submitted papers.
 When a meeting of the Section is not held in conjunction with a meeting of the Society, the Executive Committee shall prescribe the subject and/or character of the meeting.
-The Secretary-Treasurer shall fix the deadline date for receipt of titles and abstracts in consultation with the Executive Officer and shall designate the place to which they should be sent and the manner(s) in which they are to be delivered.
+The Secretary-Treasurer shall fix the deadline date for receipt of titles and abstracts in consultation with the CEO and shall designate the place to which they should be sent and the manner(s) in which they are to be delivered.
 The amount of time to be allowed for the presentation of a paper at a meeting shall be determined by the Program Committee, except as otherwise directed by the Executive Committee.
 These allotments of time shall be consistent with the Constitution and Bylaws of the Society and with regulations of Council.

 ARTICLE X - DUES